tokenring-ai/scraperapi/design/google_news.md

 # Google News API

-This endpoint will retrieve news data from an Google news result page and transform it into usable JSON.
+This endpoint will retrieve news data from a Google News result page and transform it into usable JSON.

 ```javascript
 import fetch from 'node-fetch';